-The District's 2017-24 Capital Improvement Program identifies approximately \$3 million of additional capital projects that still need to be completed to bring District facilities to an acceptable standard.3 According to the District's long-term budget for this same time period annual capital construction costs will average about \$700,000.
+The District's 2018-24 Capital Improvement Program identifies over \$5 million of additional capital projects.
+According to the District's long-term budget for this same time period annual capital construction costs will average about \$600,000.
 The District's capital construction is funded from four sources: